 I started my career 18 years ago at PCA, just one month after graduating from college with a bachelor of arts degree in communications.
 In my first position with the agency, I performed entry-level clerical work to support special events that PCA hosted for older adults.
-Over the years, PCA has afforded me opportunities to advance, first to a position coordinating publications and working with outside printers, and then to writing for PCA’s Milestones newspaper.
-Most recently, I was promoted to the position of Social Media & Online Content Coordinator, with responsibility for developing content for the agency’s website, www.pcaCares.org
+Over the years, PCA has afforded me opportunities to advance.
+I have held positions within the agency’s Communications Department where I was responsible for coordinating publications and working with outside printers, writing for PCA’s Milestones newspaper, and developing content for the agency’s social media accounts and digital media.
+Recently, I was promoted yet again to the position of Editor & Publications Manager, where I will have primary responsibility for the content and production of the agency’s numerous print publications.

 Through my work, I support seniors and caregivers by providing them with immediate access to vital information and services that will improve the quality of their lives.
 Even though I do not provide direct care to seniors, it is gratifying to be able to support their ability to remain independent through linkage to resources and information.
 Through the website and electronic publications, PCA also provides valuable resources for aging services professionals, including current news about research, legislation, grants and training.